rennpy/pyondocs/theme-doc/readme.md

 And finally, at the end of the file is where you put the background (if needed);

-> I recommend uploading the background used directly within your theme's repo and copy the raw url
+> I recommend uploading the background used directly to your theme's repo and copy the raw url

 ```json
 "background": {